 Montana has some of the most pristine, scenic areas in the West, including Yellowstone National Park and Glacier National Park.
-It is also home to the Old Faithful geyser and Flathead Lake.
-If you’re moving to Montana soon, there are four tasks you’re most likely to complete are:
+It is also home to the Old Faithful geyser, Flathead Lake, and our “most livable place,” Bozeman.
+If you’re relocating to Montana, you’ll need to handle the following:

-- Getting a Montana driver’s license (new residents and military personnel)
+- Montana driver license application (new residents and military personnel)

-- Updating your vehicle registration (for residents, military, and non-residents)
+- Vehicle registration (for residents, military, and non-residents)

-In this article, we’ll tell you about the state-specific guidelines you must follow once you become a Montana resident.
+In this article, we will guide you through the Montana car registration guidelines you must follow once you become a resident.

 Individuals must notify Montana’s Motor Vehicle Division within ten days of a change of address.
 State law requires this deadline in case there are any registration problems.
 If the state’s MVD cannot reach a driver, the person could lose their driving privileges.

 To update or file an address with the MVD, complete the Change of Driver License Address (Electronic Record, Form 34-0300).
 There is no fee for updating your record online.
-This form is available from county treasurer and driver’s license stations.
-People can also get them from Montana Highway Patrol officers.
+This form is available from the county treasurer and driver license stations.
+People can also get them from Montana Highway Patrol offices.

-If you want your new address on your photo driver licenses, you must:
+If you want your new address on your driver license, you must:

-- Visit a Montana driver’s license station and get a replacement driver’s license.
+- Visit a Montana driver license station and get a replacement driver license.

-- Pay the replacement driver license fee at the driver’s license station.
+- Pay the replacement driver license fee at the driver license station.
 Pre-paid receipts will have a nominal fee variation when paid at a county treasurer’s office.

-Out-of-state drivers can apply for a Montana driver’s license.
+Out-of-state drivers can apply for a Montana driver license.
 The state’s Motor Vehicles Division requires drivers to do the following:

-- Individuals must apply for a state driver’s license within 60 days of moving to the state if the applicants seek non-commercial licenses.
+- Individuals must apply for a state driver license within 60 days of moving to the state if the applicants seek non-commercial licenses.

-- People seeking a commercial driver’s license must apply within 30 days of arriving in Montana.
+- People seeking a commercial driver license must apply within 30 days of arriving in Montana.

 Additionally, they must provide the required documentation:

 The MVD may ask new residents to pass a written test, road test, and a vision test.
-Driver examiners may use this at their discretion and can waive these tests for people who have a valid license issued by another state.
+Driver examiners may issue tests at their discretion and waive them for people with a valid license issued by another state.

 Driver Licenses for Military Personnel

-Montana’s MVD has specific regulations for military members who want to apply for a driver’s license within the state.
+Montana’s MVD has specific regulations for military members who want to apply for a driver license within the state.

-- Active-duty personnel who have a valid driver’s license (issued by another state) don’t need to get a state license if they don’t have a non-military job.
+- Active-duty personnel who have a valid driver license (issued by another state) don’t need to get a state license unless they also work a non-military job.

-- If armed forces spouses get jobs within the state, they have 90 days to get a driver’s license after they find employment.
+- If armed forces spouses get jobs within the state, they have 90 days to get a driver license after they find employment.

-- Personnel (with valid Montana driver’s licenses when they enter the military) may use a state driver’s license until 90 days after an honorable discharge.
+- Personnel (with valid Montana driver licenses when they enter the military) may use a state driver license until 90 days after an honorable discharge.

-- If you’re stationed out of state and need a military exemption, you can request an extension using the Military Exempt Status Driver License by Mail Form (34-1303).
+- If you’re stationed out of state and need a military exemption, you can request an extension using the form for mail-in military exempt status (all driver licenses application).

-You can renew your Montana driver’s license by mail.
-Download the Instructions page and Mail-In Renewal Standard License Form (21-1900A).
-For details, contact the Motor Vehicle Division Customer Care Center at (866) 450-8034.
+You can renew your Montana driver license by mail.
+Download the instructions page and mail-in renewal standard license form (21-1900A).
+For Montana registration renewal details, contact the Motor Vehicle Division Customer Care Center at (866) 450-8034.
 If you are out of state, e-mail the Motor Vehicle Division at email@example.com.

 Car Registration in Montana

-Under state law, new residents must apply for a title and register their vehicles within 60 days of establishing their residency.
+Under Montana car registration laws, new residents must apply for a title and register their vehicles within 60 days of establishing residency.

 Residents who move to another county may continue using their plates until their registration renewal date.
 The state requires residents to update their address with the MVD Driver Services Bureau within ten days of moving.
 Their current vehicle registration and plates remain active until it expires.
 Once it does, they can renew their vehicle registration with the county treasurer’s office.
 Citizens with permanently registered vehicles don’t have to take any registration action.